Individualized Education Program (IEP) Guidance

 The following members sent information used in their districts:

 Barbara Moore, Director of Special Youth Services for Anaheim Union High School District in California said the California State Department of Education offers a resource titled: Training on Writing IEP Based on State Standards.
-In addition, a goals bank [PDF] was developed and is found on the California Speech-Language-Hearing Association Web site.

 Judy Rudebusch, Division Director for Special Services in the Irving Independent School District, recommends the ASHA product, Implementing IDEA Developing Educationally Relevant IEPs (2004).